-The good news is that all you'll need to do is update your iPhone to iOS 8 or later and it'll be unlocked for you.
-(Note that updating iOS will install the most recent version that your device is capable of running, so at time of writing most active iPhones will get iOS 13.
-This is fine for these purposes, and has lots of nice new features too.)
+The good news is that if your iPhone is running iOS 8 or later (iOS 8 launched in 2014 so it's likely) your iPhone will be unlocked for you.
+(Note that updating iOS will install the most recent version that your device is capable of running.)

 If your iPhone isn't compatible with a sufficiently recent version of iOS - that is, if it's an iPhone 4 or older - you'll be able to perform a full restore of your iPhone to unlock it.
 Don't forget to back up your data first.

 If you've been with Tesco Mobile for 12 months or more, or if you've completed your contract, you'll be able to get an unlock code from Tesco for free by calling 0345 301 4455 and choosing "unlock your mobile".

 Giffgaff has a handy tool that helps you figure out how to unlock your Apple iPhone from its network, which you'll find here.

 You can also find online services that will unlock your iPhone, but they aren't always reputable and we would generally advise against it.
 If you do decide to use one, please make sure you read all the small print before you buy, because they can surprise you with extra bills at the end of the process.

 We've tried Doctor SIM, which promises to refund you if the unlock is unsuccessful, so that could be an option if you've tried all of the methods listed above.
 Doctor SIM successfully unlocked our phone with no problems and no hidden fees, so we feel confident in recommending them.